mathesar-foundation/mathesar-wiki/engineering/architecture/syncing.md

 # Database object models

-We include the following fields for each database object model (currently table or schema):
+We include the `oid` field for each database object model (currently table or schema) in order to identify it in the database.

-- `name` (character) -- displayed to user
-- `last_synced` (datetime) -- used for determining whether to renew the state of the model under certain conditions.
-- `oid` (integer) -- used to precisely identify the object in question in the database.
-- `deleted` (boolean) -- we mark an object `deleted` when it's been removed.

 ## Renew models whenever listing

-Whenever we perform an action such as 'list all tables in schema', we update all table resources associated with that schema.
-This will also be the case for 'list all schemata in database'.
+Whenever we perform an action such as 'list all tables in schema' or 'list all schemata in database', we reflect all DB objects.
+However, we only do so at most every 5 minutes.
+This is accomplished by checking the Django cache for a particular key, `database_reflected_recently`.
+We don't store any actual _data_ in the cache, but rather in the `Schema` and `Table` models.
+The cache only serves to let us know when to re-reflect the underlying DB objects and make appropriate changes to the model tables.

-In the current codebase, we want to trigger a refresh whenever we access the queryset for a given viewset, e.g., the `SchemaViewSet`, `TableViewSet`, and `RecordViewSet` (in `mathesar/views/api.py`).
-To do this, we'll replace the static `queryset` property with the `get_queryset` function.
-This should get picked up and automatically run when the ViewSet is called.
+In the current codebase, we trigger the function to check the cache and reflect DB objects when needed whenever we access the queryset for either the `SchemaViewSet` or `TableViewSet` (in `mathesar/views/api.py`).
+To do this, we use the special `get_queryset` function.
+This gets picked up and automatically run when the ViewSet is called.
 Using this allows us to run arbitrary code before returning the queryset.
-In particular, we'll call functions that check the `last_synced` value for each object, and sync the models with the DB if this value is too far in the past.
-We'll access DB objects by their `oid` (also stored in the model) so we notice name changes.
-Finally, if we can't find a given object by its `oid`, we'll mark it as `deleted`.

-## Use cache whenever an object is called directly

-Whenever we get a specific object by ID, we'll simply use the model for performance reasons rather than re-reflecting each time.
-This means we'll need to have error handling for whenever the underlying resource has changed in some incompatible way.

-This is applicable to some functions in the `RecordViewSet` in the current codebase.
-Note that whenever we call methods that actually _modify_ a table by changing records we reflect the table details anyway via logic in the properties of the `Table` model.
+In particular, we call the function `reflect_db_objects` in the same module.
+This function finds all DB objects by their `oid`, and notes any changes.

+# Cache names of objects

+Since we use the `name` property of DB objects more than anything else, we cache it using the Django cache framework.

 # Importing a previously-existing DB

 We'll "import" a previously existing DB simply by reflecting all schemata in the database, and then reflecting all tables in each schemata, adding the resulting objects to the `Schema` and `Table` model tables as we go.

+# Objects which are always read on the fly

+Records and Columns of tables are always read from the DB on the fly.